harsath/Asynchronous-HTTP-Framework-CPP/docs/plain-text-GET-POST.md

-### Plain-Text HTTP server GET & POST request and reponce
+### Plain-Text HTTP server GET & POST request and response

 After you build the source code, you will find `server` binary.
 Copy the `configs` directory onto build folder and run the server